dotnet/core/release-notes/9.0/known-issues.md

 error CS0103: The name 'GenericHelpers' does not exist in the current context
 ```

-### 3. Using WindowsSdkPackageVersion with older packages
+### 3. Using WindowsSdkPackageVersion with older package versions

 The .NET 9 SDK now supports profiles for the Windows SDK projection package.
-Due to that, if you use `WindowsSdkPackageVersion` to explicitly specify an older version of the package (i.e. before the `.38` version), you will see no types from `Microsoft.Windows.SDK.NET.dll` resolve.
+Due to that, if you use `WindowsSdkPackageVersion` to explicitly specify an older version of the package without profiles (i.e. before the `.38` version), you will see no types from `Microsoft.Windows.SDK.NET.dll` resolve.

 ### Mitigation